“Nobody Died At Sandy Hook”

 - Book 6, 00260187.pdf

-Finally, his own statement to police can be found in Book 5, 00014498.pdf.
+His own police interview appears in Book 5, 00014498.pdf.

 “There are, however, two more suspicious facts: 1) Manfredonia was wearing camouflaged clothes when spotted in the woods behind the school; and 2) Manfredonia’s home address is ‘directly behind’ the other murder scene, the home of Adam Lanza.” pg.
 191